nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q: Why can I input non-alphanumeric characters into logs?**<br>
 **A:** _Our priority is to mainly support alphanumeric characters only, but remains functionally flexible enough to support non-alphanumeric characters (like emojis or other languages).
 As such you should only use it only when necessary and with caution as it could break cause unexpected behaviours._

+**Q: Why can't patient contacts be deleted automatically after being tagged as 'DISCHARGED'?**<br>
+**A:** _The system is designed to keep a record of all patients, even after they have been discharged.
+This is to ensure that the patient's information is still accessible for future reference, or possible revisit.
+It is only when the data is requested to be deleted explicitly by the patient, only then it should be removed._

 --------------------------------------------------------------------------------------------------------------------